Sheet Rolling

 Our hand brake, sheet roller, English wheel, power hammer, and shrinking stretching machine enable us to form nearly any complex form from sheet metal.

 Power hammers are mechanical forging hammers that use a non-muscular power source to raise the hammer preparatory to striking, and accelerate it onto the work being hammered.
-Also called "Open Die Power Forging Hammers."
+These are also sometimes called "Open Die Power Forging Hammers."
 They have been used by blacksmiths, bladesmiths, metalworkers, and manufacturers since the late 1880s.